ga-curriculum/intro-to-ai-agentic-workflows/emerging-trends-in-agentic-ai/README.md

 **Tasks:**
 1. Modify the ReAct agent to **combine reasoning and multi-step action execution**.
 2. Expand the reflection agent by **integrating stored responses into new outputs**.
-3. Create a multi-agent system where one agent **fact-checks another agent’s response** before delivering a final output.
+3. Create a multi-agent system where one agent **validates or fact-checks another agent’s response** before delivering a final output.